famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 <!--more-->

 In this architecture the events are the representation of a meaninfull change in the system, like "a new user has been registered" or "a new order has been placed".
 Usually event's payload contain meaninfull information related to the entity the event is related to.
 Events can be classified in three types: Volatile, Durable and Replayable.
-- Volatile events are those that are not stored by the messaging middelware and are lost if there is not connected consumer in the moment they are produced.
+- Volatile events are those that are not stored by the messaging middleware and are lost if there is not connected consumer in the moment they are produced.
 - Durable events, the most typical and common, here events are stored durably until read by all registered consumers.
 - Replayable events, similar to durable events, but in this case the events are kept stored for a determined period of time and there is the possibility for consumers to replay the stored sequence of events.

-As described, events are sent through channels, by channels I mean the piece of middelware we use to send our events through.
+As described, events are sent through channels, by channels I mean the piece of middleware we use to send our events through.
 Here I'm talking about queues and topics implemented by messaging brokers.
 There are a big variety of messaging brokers each one providing it's own set of features and behaviours and in many cases different protocols to communicate with the broker.
 This is important because this makes all the different event types that we know or the different eventing models or messaging patterns that our applications can make use of.
 In simple words, the messaging broker we choose determines the kind of events we can use in our application, therefore we should choose in concordance with our application needs.

 If talking about microservices, Event-Driven Architectures can bring some advantages such as:
 - decoupling microservices, separating and abstracting between each other, this is the separation of producers of events and consumers of events.
 As an example, a user service will produce an event when a new user is created and other microservices in the application, doesn't matter which ones, will consume that event and do whatever action they need to do in response to that.